Five Tips for Shorter Turn Times

 - When you order online, you get automatic e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
 This tip single-handedly will save the most time!
 No longer do we have to re-key information from a fax, and you don't have to wonder whether we received the request.

 - Are you providing complete and accurate information about the subject property?

 - Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we would find out on our own, knowing them as early as possible will likely make your report arrive earlier.
+Most of an appraiser's time is spent analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we will find out on our own, knowing them as early as possible will likely make your report arrive quicker.

 - Be sure the occupants know the the plan.

 - One of the most tedious tasks of the appraisal process is confirming an inspection date with the homeowner.
 Many homeowners are justifiably uncomfortable with the notion an unknown persons wants to come in their home, look around, and take copious notes.
 Not uncommonly they think they have to make the place spotless before the appraisal inspection, thinking that will increase the value.
 So they choose to not schedule the appointment until they have cleaned.